3 years ago

 The smart upgrades for manufactured home maintenance tips include:

-- The best idea is to have better insulation (learn how to add insulation to a mobile home here)
+- The best idea is to have better insulation

 - If possible, choose a shingled roof rather than a flat one